osrf-migration/vrx-wiki/tutorials/SystemSetupInstall.md

 These instructions contain information for building the VMRC environment in Gazebo.

-# Install all software in your host system #
+# Install all prerequisites in your host system #

 * Because the simulation uses some relatively new (as of summer 2018) features in ROS and Gazebo, it is highly recommended that you upgrade the packages installed on your system: